 I’m obviously not a native English-speaker, so spell- and grammar check is a given.

 Once I’m OK with the script, I set up the recording hardware.
-Mostly, I just put the Yeti on top of a cardboard box and fit the pop-blocker onto the microphone.
-It doesn’t look very professional, but this set-up is fast and practical.
-The Yeti microphone needs to stand vertical and you need to talk into the microphone from the front for best sound quality.
+Mostly, I just put the laptop on top of a cardboard box, place the microphone next to it and fit the pop-blocker in front of the Yeti.
+It might not look very professional, but this set-up is fast and practical.
+For best sound quality, the Yeti needs to stand vertical and you need to talk into the microphone from the front.

 I record each episode in chapters.
 Recording in slices makes the process much easier.
 When I stumble over my own words, I can simply discard the current chapter and re-record it.
 In addition, bite-sized audio slices also speed up my editing workflow.